 Urea-formaldehyde resins are used to stimulate stiffness and Dr. Steele warns these harsh chemicals can be found in wrinkle-resistant sprays and products.
 Excessive exposure to formaldehyde can cause eye, nose and throat irritation to those who are sensitive to this chemical.

-Recommendation: Dr. Steele suggests ditching these chemically-enhanced products and using a steam iron or a clothing steamer that uses water to eliminate wrinkles instead.
+The Rx: Dr. Steele suggests ditching these chemically-enhanced products and using a steam iron or a clothing steamer that uses water to eliminate wrinkles instead.

 Your Wood Stove or Fireplace Can Threaten Your Air Quality

 "Wood stoves and fireplaces emit carbon monoxide, nitrogen, and sulfur dioxides, while also adding heavy load to the air quality," says Dr. Steele.
 While fireplaces and wood stoves are helpful for warming up the home and provide a comfortable feel, they can greatly reduce the quality of the air inside the room.
 This can lead to negative short-term effects, including irritation of the eyes, nose, and throat, headaches, dizziness and fatigue.

 The Rx: If you still want to use an additional heat source in your home, Dr. Steele recommends an infrared heater, which has no effect on air quality.
 She says: "The new far infrared heaters provide high efficiency with safety while reducing heating costs."

 If your bed is old or uncomfortable and you can't seem to get a solid sleep in, it could be affecting your health.
 According to the National Sleep Foundation, a good night's sleep is not only important for your energy level and body function, but also for your immune system.
 Without sufficient sleep, the body makes fewer cytokines, which are a protein responsible for your immune response.
 Without these important protein, you are more likely to get sick, especially during influenza season.